finch-arch/bubbaloop-industrial-edge/README.md

 # bubbaloop-industrial-edge

-> **GSoC 2025 — kornia / Bubbaloop**
+> **GSoC 2026 — kornia / Bubbaloop**
-> A real-world, production-grade Bubbaloop application running on live industrial hardware integrating a Hikrobot smart camera, Siemens S7-1200 PLC, and a full observability dashboard contributed upstream to Bubbaloop.
+> A real-world, production-grade Bubbaloop application running on live industrial hardware integrating a Industrial smart camera, Siemens PLC, and a full observability dashboard contributed upstream to Bubbaloop.

 ## About Me